MFA in Acting from The Ohio State University

 Archer School for Girls – 2004-Present

 Annual Hand-to-Hand Stage Combat Workshop of 7-10 sessions for high school girls.
 We focus on partnering and safety, which allows the girls to create the violent illusions with full confidence.
 The first day I ask the girls to think about the story they want to tell in their final fight.
 Themes haves included Christmas Shopping Mayhem, a Justin Bieber Concert and Miss America Pageants.
-After we learn all the fight moves and safety components, I work with the girls to flesh out the story and motivate every act of violence in the scene.
+After we learn all the fight techniques and safety components, I work with the girls to flesh out the story and motivate every act of violence in the scene.
 Sessions culminate with the scene performed by the students for camera.

 The Ohio State University – 2008